 - Is FAY used in the WSAS dashboards?
 If so, where can I find FAY and non-FAY?

 School level reporting is FAY School, District is FAY District, Statewide is combined FAY and non-FAY.
-See Glossary for the definiton of FAY.
+See Glossary for the definition of FAY.

 - Why is FAY used?